ecmarsh/gopl/2_programs/readme.md

 ### Pointers

 - Pointers and addresses (* and &) same as in C lang.
+Except cannot do pointer arithmetic.

 ### Var Lifetimes